By José Miguel Álvarez and Jessica Ramos

 With respect to payment, the Honduran Constitution and the Agrarian Reform Law provide that compensation should be in cash and Agrarian Debt Bonds redeemable annually.
 Authorities cannot take possession of expropriated asset prior paying compensation, because until the expropriating institution makes payment, property transfers may not be made in the Public Register.

-There is also protection to Intellectual and Industrial property.
-The following are the applicable laws for this sector:
+There is also protection of Intellectual and Industrial property.
+The following are the applicable laws.

 - Patent Cooperation Treaty: Decree N. 321-2005.